ProjectMile/Mile.Cirno/ReadMe.md

 There are some requirements if you are the NanaBox user who want to use GPU-PV in your Windows guest.

-- The minimum guest Windows version is Windows 10 Version 1809 (Build 17763)
+- The minimum guest Windows version is Windows 10, version 1803 (Build 17134)
-  because GPU-PV is formally introduced in WDDM 2.5 which is the new feature in this baseline Windows version.
+  because [GPU-PV] is formally introduced in WDDM 2.4 which is the new feature in this baseline Windows version.
 But the recommend guest Windows version is Windows 10 Version 2004 (Build 19041) or later.
 - Your graphics driver need to support WDDM 2.5 or later.